 about credit scores

-The three major credit bureaus in the United States, Experian, Equifax, and TransUnion, along with FICO (Fair Issac Corporation) each calculate consumer credit scores.
+The three major credit bureaus in the United States, Experian, Equifax, and TransUnion, along with FICO (Fair Isaac Corporation), each calculate consumer credit scores.
 Because their calculation models differ somewhat, a consumer’s score may vary depending on which bureau does the calculation.
 For a fee, you can purchase your credit score from these companies.
-You may also be able to get your credit score from your financial institution, credit card company.
+You may also be able to get your credit score from your financial institution.

 When you apply for credit, most lenders run, or “pull,” your credit report, and may obtain a credit bureau score.
 Scoring systems were designed to help lenders speed up their loan review process and accurately determine their risk in lending to you.
 Scoring systems have been used since the 1950s by retail merchants, credit card companies, insurance companies, and banks for consumer lending.
 For the past several years, credit scoring has also been used by mortgage lenders.